zulip/zulip-gci/tasks/interactive-bots.md

 * Create a pull request in the `zulip/zulip-gci` repository, with the title `interactive bots: Run the followup bot for <username>`.
 Include a link to your GCI task in comment section.

-*Completion criteria:* Your project mentors will check that the followup bot was properly set up.
+*Completion criteria:* Mentors will check that the followup bot was properly set up.

 ### Task Type B: Learn about interactive bots by creating a links bot